-New and revised IFRSs Effective for annual periods beginning on or after IFRS 9 Financial Instruments (revisions in 2014) 1 January 2018 IFRS 15 Revenue from Contracts with Customers 1 January 2017 IFRS 16 Leases 1 January 2019 Amendment to IFRS 11 Joint Arrangements relating to accounting for acquisitions of interests in joint operations 1 January 2016 Amendments to IAS 16 Property, Plant and Equipment and IAS 38 Intangible Assets relating to clarification of acceptable methods of depreciation and amortisation 1 January 2016 Amendments to IAS 16 Property, Plant and Equipment and IAS 41 Agriculture relating to Agriculture: Bearer Plants 1 January 2016 Amendments to IAS 27 Separate Financial Statements relating to equity method in separate financial statements 1 January 2016 Amendments to IAS 28 Investments in Associates and Joint Ventures and IFRS 10 Consolidated Financial Statements relating to sale or contribution of assets between an investor and its Associate or Joint Venture 1 January 2016 Amendments to IFRS 10, IFRS 12 and IAS 28 clarifying certain aspects of applying the consolidation exception for investment entities.
-1 January 2016 Amendments to IAS 1 to address perceived impediments to preparers exercising their judgment in presenting their financial reports.
-1 January 2016 Annual improvements 2012-2014 covering amendments to IFRS 5, IFRS 7, IAS 19 and IAS 34.
-1 January 2016
+New and revised IFRSs Effective for annual periods beginning on or after IFRS 9 Financial Instruments (revisions in 2014) 1 January 2018 IFRS 15 Revenue from Contracts with Customers 1 January 2017 IFRS 16 Leases 1 January 2019 Amendment to IFRS 11 Joint Arrangements relating to accounting for acquisitions of interests in joint operations of 1 January 2016 Amendments to IAS 16 Property, Plant and Equipment and IAS 38 Intangible Asset relating to clarification of acceptable methods of depreciation and amortisation ts 1 January 2016 Amendments to IAS 16 Property, Plant and Equipment and IAS 41 Agriculture relating t Agriculture: Bearer Plants o 1 January 2016 Amendments to IAS 27 Separate Financial Statements relating to equity method is separate financial statements n 1 January 2016 Amendments to IAS 28 Investments in Associates and Joint Ventures and IFRS 1 Consolidated Financial Statements relating to sale or contribution of assets between a investor and its Associate or Joint Venture , Amendments to IFRS 10, IFRS 12 and IAS 28 clarifying certain aspects of applying the consolidation exception for investment entities. e 1 January 2016 Amendments to IAS 1 to address perceived impediments to preparers exercising the judgment in presenting their financial reports. ir 1 January 2016 Annual improvements 2012-2014 covering amendments to IFRS 5, IFRS 7, IAS 19 and IA 34.
+S 1 January 2016

-\ In the prior year, the Group early adopted IFRS 9 Financial Instruments (2013) and the related consequential amendments (IFRS 7 and IAS 39) in advance of its effective date.
+^{} In the prior year, the Group early adopted IFRS 9 Financial Instruments (2013) and the related consequential amendments (IFRS 7 and IAS 39) in advance of its effective date.
 The Group has chosen 1 July 2014 as its date of initial application (i.e. the date on which the Group has assessed its existing financial assets and financial liabilities).